thirtysevennorth/domesticlight_public/DL_client/Readme.md

 ## Other Libraries

+MicrOSCript: You can download the zip file for MicroOSCript in the DL Client folder OR for an up to date version clone the library from the MicroOSCrepository.
-Install MicrOSCript by cloning the library from this repository and placing it in your Arduino libraries folder.
+Place it  in your Arduino libraries folder.
 Be certain it is cloned recursively.
 (~/Documents/Arduino/libraries):

 [https://github.com/0Z3/MicrOSCript](https://github.com/0Z3/MicrOSCript)